Anwesha: Events

 Over the years, pro-nights have starred various artists, rock bands and personalities.
 These have included the rock bands Sifar (2011), Swarathma (2015) and Euphoria (2016), together with classical music performances from the likes of Kamala Shankar (2012) and Priya Venkataraman (2013).
 The most famous poet Dr. Kumar Vishwas performed in 2012.

 Other attendees have included an audience with Miss India International 2013 Gurleen Grewal (2014) and Miss India Earth 2013 Sobhita Dhulipala (2015).

 Interactive sessions

 Structure

 Anwesha is an entirely student-run non-profit organization composed of students from over 10 departments selected through several rounds of interviews and appraisal of work history.

 The entire team is divided into committees - Events, Sponsorship & Marketing, Web & App, and Hospitality to name a few.
-For instance the Events committee focuses on ideation, formulation and on-site execution of all the events, workshops, and lectures conducted throughout the fest.
-On the other hand a committee like Web & App would cater to all the technological necessities associated with the same.
+For instance the Events committee focuses on formulation and on-site execution of all the events, workshops, and lectures conducted throughout the fest.
+On the other hand, Web & App caters to technological necessities associated with the same.
 Each committee further consists of a panel of Coordinators from the Junior Year followed by a group of Sub-Coordinators from the Sophomore Year.

 First Years form the Volunteers team where they get introduced to various aspects of event management.
 The Previous Year’s Core Team act as an Advisory Committee and are responsible for guidance and support over important issues.